-The Jisr Collective is an anonymous, self-identified “anti-imperialist diaspora media collective” that re-posts extreme anti-Zionist rhetoric and analysis on its website and frequently propagates inflammatory messages on social media.
+The Jisr Collective is an antisemitic, anonymous, self-identified “anti-imperialist diaspora media collective” that re-posts hardline anti-Zionist analysis on its website and frequently propagates inflammatory messages on social media.
 Their website states that they aim to “counter what can only be described as increased normalization with imperialism and zionism [sic] in our communities in the western diaspora.”
+They explicitly assert their opposition to Israel’s existence; convey support for all forms of “armed resistance” to Israel, including from terror groups Hamas, Hezbollah, Palestinian Islamic Jihad (PIJ) and PFLP; and often express fierce opposition to “normalization,” which they define as: “the endorsing or collaborating with an individual, ideology, or entity that carries, represents, or invokes ‘Israeli’ aspirations or sentiments.”
+They have also rhetorically attacked Jewish religious rituals as part of their anti-Zionist narrative.
 “Jisr” is Arabic for “bridge.”

-In June 2022, the Jisr Collective achieved new prominence when it became among the most prolific supporters of the antisemitic Mapping Project and attacked the official BDS National Committee (BNC) following its disavowal of the project.
-The Jisr Collective published an essay and infographics broadly criticizing the alleged shortcomings of the BNC and its tactics, which have been shared on social media by several anti-Israel activists and groups, including Samidoun, Joe Catron and Omar Zahzah.
+Since The Mapping Project’s release in June 2022, the Jisr Collective has been among its most prominent and prolific supporters, particularly after the official BDS National Committee (BNC) disavowed it later that month.
+The Jisr Collective’s critique and accompanying infographics on the alleged shortcomings of the BNC and its tactics have been shared by several anti-Israel activists and groups on social media, including Samidoun, Joe Catron and and Omar Zahzah.

-The Collective also appears to support Syrian dictator Bashar al-Assad for his opposition to “western imperialism.”
-They effectively promote conspiracy theories regarding the Russia-Ukraine war, implying that Zionists are involved in curtailing support for Russian autocrat Vladimir Putin and harming Ukrainians in the Donbass.
+The Collective appears to support Syrian dictator Bashar al-Assad, in opposition to “western imperialism.”
+They tilt towards conspiracy theories regarding the Russia-Ukraine war, implying that Zionists are somehow involved in curtailing support for Assad and Russian dictator Vladmir Putin and harming Ukrainians in the Donbass.

-The Jisr Collective’s radicalism and militant approach is echoed by only the most fanatic segment of anti-Israel activists and organizations.
-For example, PFLP terrorist Leila Khaled, who is occasionally invited to speak on U.S. campuses, has stated that while she supports BDS, it “doesn’t liberate land.”
-Within Our Lifetime, an NYC-based anti-Zionist group that frequently partners with Students for Justice in Palestine (SJP) chapters and has expressed support for violence against Israel, has for years referred to BDS as the bare minimum one can do to support Palestinians.
+The Jisr Collective's support for armed confrontation with Israel and complete rejection of Israel’s existence under any circumstances reflects a potentially growing view among a segment of the anti-Israel movement that BDS does not go far enough.
+For example, PFLP terrorist Leila Khaled has stated that while she supports BDS, it “doesn’t liberate land.”
+Within Our Lifetime, an NYC-based anti-Zionist group led by Nerdeen Kiswani that frequently partners with SJP chapters, has for years referred to BDS as the bare minimum one can do to support Palestinians.

-- May 7, 2022: The Jisr Collective quote tweeted a threatening message warning of “an earthquake in the region” and added: “Resistance Leader Yahya Sinwar [of Hamas] confidently sits in his home after the zionist entity destroyed it last May during the heroic Operation Sayf Al Quds.”
+- May 7, 2022, Jisr posted a tweet praising a Hamas terrorist leader.
+“Resistance Leader Yahya Sinwar [of Hamas] confidently sits in his home after the zionist entity destroyed it last May during the heroic Operation Sayf Al Quds.”